nngrey/thirsty-hipster/README.md

 Summary
 --------
-Thisty Hipster is a location-based service that accesses a proprietary approximation algorithm to determine ideal happy hour locations.
+Thisty Hipster is a location-based service that utilizes a proprietary approximation algorithm to determine ideal happy hour locations.

 User Stories
 -----------